Some discussions on the Goldbach conjecture: Some results of the same flavor as the Goldbach conjecture

 By employing brute force computation and a probabilistic model by Bombieri, Romani \cite{Romani1983} made a conjecture in 1983 regarding the value of the Romanoff's constant, suggesting that the constant might be approximately equal to 0.434.

 In his proof, Erd\H{o}s \cite{Erdos1950} used the covering system for $\mathbb{Z}$, which is a finite collection of arithmetic progressions whose union contains all integers.
 The covering system has become an interesting and useful tool in its own right.
-Erd\H{o}s posed a number of problems concerning covering systems \cite{Erdos1957, Erdos1963, Erdos1973, EG1980}, including the well-known minimum modulus problem: is there a uniform upper bound on the smallest modulus of all covering systems with distinct moduli?
-Hough resolved this problem in 2015 \cite{Hough2015}, showing that the smallest modulus of all covering systems with distinct moduli is at most $10^{16}$.
+Erd\H{o}s posed a number of problems concerning covering systems \cite{Erdos1957, Erdos1963, Erdos1971, Erdos1973, EG1980}, including the well-known minimum modulus problem: is there a uniform upper bound on the smallest modulus of all covering systems with distinct moduli?
+Building upon the work of Filaseta, Ford, Konyagin, Pomerance, and Yu \cite{FFSPY2007} as well as Nielsen \cite{Nielsen2009}, Hough \cite{Hough2015} resolved this problem in 2015, showing that the smallest modulus of all covering systems with distinct moduli is at most $10^{16}$.
 In 2022 Balister, Bollob\'as, Morris, Sahasrabudhe, and Tiba \cite{BBMRS2022} improved this bound to $616,000$.
 Additionally, Cummings, Filaseta, and Trifonov \cite{CFT2022} demonstrated in 2022 that the smallest modulus of all covering systems with distinct square-free moduli is at most $118$.
 Furthermore, Klein, Koukoulopoulos, and Lemieux \cite{KKL2022} in 2022 established an upper bound for the minimum modulus in covering systems with multiplicity $s$, where $s$ denotes the largest number of times a modulus appears in the system.
-Recently, Li, Wang, and Yi \cite{LWY2023} generalized the result of Klein, Koukoulopoulos, and Lemieux in 2023 and proved a corresponding result in the number field setting.
+Recently, Li, Wang, and Yi \cite{LWY2023} and Li, Wang, Wang, and Yi \cite{LWWY2023} generalized the result of Klein, Koukoulopoulos, and Lemieux in 2023 and proved a corresponding result in the number field setting and in the polynomial ring over the integers setting.